ssarangi/self_driving_cars/behavior_cloning/writeup.md

 Since this would have been a lot of data all the augmentation was done while the network was running.
 I used Pandas DataFrames to generate augmentation by storing columns with the augmentation techniques and during training these were read and the techniques applied appropriately.

+For track 1, I decided against using explicit recovery images.
+My goal was to get the car to drive and recover without explicitly training on those images.
+Although this approach worked fine for track 1, this approach didn't work for track 2.
+Specifically for track 2 the car had a lot of trouble with the long bars.
+It would go and hit the road.

+I drove about 5 laps each of track 1 and 5 laps of track 2.
+Combined with the Sample training images, the augmentation of the images with steering angles either < -0.025 or > 0.025 to about 20 times proved to be enough data.

+#### Using Keras Image Augmentation Generator
+I tried using the Keras Image Augmentation Generator but constantly ran into trouble with it.
+Keras Image Augmentation generator is a generator which allows about 10 different image augmentation techniques.
+The one which I really wanted to try out was ZCA whitening.
+However, for ZCA whitening and std_normalization of the images, the generator had to fit the entire training data which wasn't possible and keras would constantly run out of memory.
+So I decided to ditch this method and write my own augmentation methods.

+As such, I wanted to keep the augmentation logic simple to the only 3 augmentation methods applied were as follows:
+- Changing Brightness Randomly
+- Flipping the Center Images for angles != 0
+- Adding the Left & Right Images with a 0.25 degree shift.

 #### Change Brightness
 ![alt text][change_brightness]

 #### Flip Image
+![alt text][flip_image]

-#### Track 1 - Fastest Mode (Less Graphics)
+#### Track 1 - Data Distribution
-I drove around 2 laps on this track along the straight path and then took a U-turn to drive around in the reverse direction for 2 more laps.
+I drove around 5 laps on this track along the straight path and then took a U-turn to drive around in the reverse direction for 5 more laps.
 The data distribution for this data looked like this looked very similar to the sample training data provided since the road architecture is still the same.

-#### Track 1 - High Graphics Mode
-Similar to the first training data I trained 4 laps on the same track to account for better graphics, shadows etc on this track.
-Again the data distribution doesn't change with this graphics mode.

 ![alt text][track1_data_distribution]

 #### Track 2 - Data Distribution

 ![alt text][track2_data_distribution]

+Track 2 has a much better distribution since this road has a lot of turning angles.
+Also if it noticed, sharp turns are present which makes the training of car to turn sharper angles easier.

 #### Combined Data Distribution
 Finally I combined all these training data into a single dataset to see how the car performed but before I did that I wanted to visualize what that data looked like so that I get a good idea of what biases it has.